AvionShea/VacaPicker/ReadMe.md

 # VacaPicker

-First JS project without using a tutorial! - Uploaded to see progress over the next few months
+First JS project without using a tutorial!

 ## Table of contents